PeeHaa/Requestable/README.md

 Webservice to easily send HTTP requests.

 This service is useful when testing or debugging other webservice.
 It supports all HTTP verbs and other HTTP options.
 It currently uses cURL, but I *might* switch to [Artax][artax] at some point.
 To see the thing in action click [here][demo].
+To see a demo of the API click [here][api-demo]

 API
 ---